kooplex/kooplex-config/README.md

 # Prerequisities

-An NFS server for persistent storage.
+Setup and configure an NFS server for persistent storage.

 At server side create the necessary folders and grant write access for kooplex services

-Example NFS service with a ZFS backend
+For example NFS service with a ZFS backend, you can create a volume and publish it to your kubernetes cluster nodes:

 ```bash
 zfs create pool/k8plex
 zfs set mountpoint=/srv/vols/k8plex pool/k8plex